jacobkrol/LP-Timer/README.md

 ### Save the App

-Saving the progressive web app locally to your mobile device is an extremely convenient way to carry the app with you all the time, regardless of an internet connection! **The current version size is 834kB**.
+Saving the progressive web app locally to your mobile device is an extremely convenient way to carry the app with you all the time, regardless of an internet connection!
+Check the [latest release](https://github.com/jacobkrol/LP-Timer/releases) for the current version size.

-Read simple instructions on how to do so at https://jacobkrol.github.io/LP-Timer/#/about
+Read simple instructions on how to save the app at https://jacobkrol.github.io/LP-Timer/#/about.

 ### Offer Feedback